ncatlab/nlab-content/pages/3/7/7/8/18773/content.md

 The origins of [[perturbative quantum field theory]] go back to informal ideas on [[quantum electrodynamics]] due to [[Julian Schwinger]], [[Shin'ichirō Tomonaga]], [[Richard Feynman]] and [[Freeman Dyson]], culminating in the informal idea of "[[renormalization]]" due to ([Dyson 49](#Dyson49)).

-While highly succesful, the conceptual nature of this original formulation, in particular of the process of "removal of [[UV-divergences]]", had remained mysterious (see [Scharf 95, section 0.0](#Scharf95) for survey):
+While highly successful, the conceptual nature of this original formulation, in particular of the process of "removal of [[UV-divergences]]", had remained mysterious (see [Scharf 95, section 0.0](#Scharf95) for survey):

 > $[$ the theory is $]$ an ugly and incomplete one ([Dirac 51](#Dirac51))